Dean Slayton

-Dean Slayton is a former American football coach.
+Dean Slayton is an American former football coach.
 He was the 13th head football coach at Howard Payne University in Brownwood, Texas, serving for seven seasons, from 1972 to 1978, compiling a record of 28–42–2.
 After leaving Howard Payne in 1979, Slayton became an assistant coach at North Texas State University—now known as University of North Texas—under head coach Jerry Moore.
 He followed Moore to Texas Tech University in 1981 and remained there as an assistant coach for 16 seasons.